 Scopay is a secure online account linked to your child and is the preferred method of payment for cashless catering accounts, trips and other one-off school related events.

-Your Scopay account activation details have been provided in a letter.
+Your Scopay account activation details have been provided in a letter in the new parents' information evening pack.
 Please log in at www.scopay.com (or follow the link from the school website) and register as a ‘new user’ before making secure payments.
 If you already have a Scopay account, please login as usual, follow the instructions to ‘add a child’ and enter the activation code provided when prompted.

 Please ensure that you have registered with Scopay and that money has been added to the account before your child’s induction day in July.